Better World Day

 Join Better World Day 2020

-Join hundreds of EL Education schools nationwide as they team up to contribute to a better world for Better World Day 2020.
+Join hundreds of EL Education schools nationwide as they team up to contribute to a better world for Better World Day 2020 on May 1, 2020.
 Choose a team that represents your school’s interests and sign up to benefit from virtual check-ins, shared plans, group activities, and an increased impact with your team.

 Hunger, Housing, Homelessness Team